Ben 10/Generator Rex: Heroes United: Plot

 Back at base, Ben and Rex explain each other's origins, as White Knight reveals that Alpha has gone to the Bug Jar, a quarantined city full of EVOs for it to absorb.
 Rex, White Knight, and Ben arrive, only to find themselves against the nearly invincible Alpha, which begins to attack to take control of Rex's Omega Nanite.
 Ben fights as XLR8 and Four Arms.
-During the battle, Ben gains the form of Shocksquatch (who would later be seen in Ben 10: Omniverse) but then temporarily loses his powers when Alpha copies the Ultimatrix and takes on Nanite powered versions of Heatblast, Four Arms, and Humungousaur.
+During the battle, Ben gains the form of Shocksquatch, but then temporarily loses his powers when Alpha copies the Ultimatrix and takes on Nanite powered versions of Heatblast, Four Arms, and Humungousaur.
 After a tough battle, Rex is able to disable Alpha's imitation Ultimatrix powers, but is ensnared and robbed of his Omega Nanite, leading Alpha to transform into a colossal being calling itself Alpha-Omega; the beginning and the end.
 As the now nearly unstoppable Alpha-Omega rampages, Rex has doubts about himself now that most of his builds are gone.
 Ben however comes up with a plan, and transforms into Upgrade and merges with Rex, enhancing any machines that Rex generates.
-The duo then take on the Alpha-Omega, weakening it enough for Rex to finally condense Alpha into a sphere of matter that weighs several tons.
-As Alpha was being condensed, Caesar appears and extracts the Omega Nanite.
+The duo then take on the Alpha-Omega, weakening it enough for Rex to condense Alpha into a sphere of matter that weighs several tons.
+As Alpha is being condensed, Caesar appears and extracts the Omega Nanite.
 Attempting to dispose of Alpha, Caesar then opens a rift for Ben, who changes into Upchuck and devours the compacted Alpha as he heads back to his world.
 Rex returns to base one last time to find that Agent Six has fully recovered.
-Caesar injects the Omega Nanite back into Rex and the film ends with Alpha, now in the Null Void, stirring within its prison of matter, hinting that it will return.
+Caesar injects the Omega Nanite back into Rex.
+Alpha, now in the Null Void, stirs within its prison of matter, hinting that it will return.